codebytere/talks/node-summit-2018/script.md

 ### Slide 1: What is Electron?

-Before I really dive into this talk, i'd like to do a brief overview of the Electron project.
-At the highest level, it's a javascript framework that first sprang into existence about five years ago in 2015.
+Before I really dive into this talk, I'd like to do a brief overview of the Electron project.
+At the highest level, it's a javascript framework that first sprang into existence about five years ago, in 2013.
 Its impact lay in its capability to, for the first time, allow developers to use web technology, like JS, CSS, and HTML, instead of system languages like **Objective-C** and **C++**, to write applications for desktop platforms.

 It embeds front and back-end components originally developed from web applications: **Chromium** and **Node.js**.